ronomon/quoted-printable/README.md

 # quoted-printable
 Fast, robust RFC 2045 (Quoted-Printable) and RFC 2047 (Q-Encoding) encoder/decoder for Buffers in pure Javascript with an optional C++ binding.
 Avoids intermediary string allocations and regular expressions.
 Reduces branching through the use of lookup tables.
+This is a fork of [@ronomon/quoted-printable](https://github.com/ronomon/quoted-printable/) modified to support Node.js v12.

 ## Installation

 #### Linux, OS X
 This will compile the native binding automatically:
 ```
-npm install @ronomon/quoted-printable
+npm install @vlasky/quoted-printable
 ```

 #### Windows
 This will skip compiling the native binding automatically:
 ```
-npm install --ignore-scripts @ronomon/quoted-printable
+npm install --ignore-scripts @vlasky/quoted-printable
 ```

 ## Performance